 Databricks comes installed with some Python libraries.
 If you need to install additional third-party Python libraries, use the pip installer for Databricks.
-The Databricks Spark engine supports Python version 3.

 The Databricks cluster provides a preloaded set of Python libraries.
 In some cases, your Databricks administrator might determine that the workspace requires additional libraries or modules.
 When additional libraries or modules are required, they must be installed through an init script during cluster creation.
 See the Databricks documentation.